Shadrock/online-python-course/README.md

 ## References / Citations / Credits
 These activities were created as part of my “Introduction to Python” and “Introduction to Computer Programming for GIS” courses at Clark University’s [Department of International Development, Community, and Environment](https://www.clarku.edu/schools/idce/).
 My course assistant [Priyanka Verma](https://github.com/verma-priyanka/) also contributed heavily to these materials and did a phenomenal job of helping me streamline a workflow for delivering the course.
 As stated, the course relies heavily on work by [Allen Downey]( https://github.com/AllenDowney).
 Additional readings are linked within each week’s repo.
 All links work as of 16 July 2020, but should be checked periodically.

 The [license for this repo is CC-BY-SA-4.0](https://github.com/Shadrock/online-python-course/blob/master/LICENSE.md), so feel free to use or adapt all of this material in your class or training program!
 Please contribute via pull request or get in touch with me at shadrock.roberts@gmail.com.
-Future updates to this repo will include activities using Carto and understanding OpenStreetMap as both contributor and user.